jprchlik/cms2_python_helpers/README.md

 Download supporting observational files.
 >python grab_sigmoid_download_wrapper.py -t "2009/02/17 11:44:01"

-RUN CMS2 on for model1 and trace a flux rope path.
+RUN CMS2 for model1 and trace a flux rope path.

 Create a set of flux ropes with different polodial and axial fluxes (also creates input files to run later, it copies most of the information from model1)